by Brian Tomasik

 |Something else I can't imagine||15%|

-Maybe it wouldn't even make sense for there to be an explanation, since explanations start from preconditions and move to postconditions, but in this case we're trying to explain the logically first preconditions.
+Maybe it wouldn't even make sense for there to be an explanation, since explanations start from initial conditions and move to later conditions, but in this case we're trying to explain the first initial conditions.
 That my brain gets dizzy thinking about this doesn't mean my brain is tracking a question that can actually be answered.
 My brain can also get dizzy if I spin myself around too fast, but that dizziness doesn't mean I'm thereby picking up on some fundamental mystery to the universe.

 Why the question matters